Bronze Age Diplomacy (8 players)

 4. Unless there is a bridge that connects them, land regions separated by a river region do not border each other

-6. Upper Euphrates region borders Nuhasse, Harran, Ashtata, Washukanni, Habur, Mari, Suhu, and Lower Euphrates
+5. Upper Euphrates region borders Carchemish, Irrite, Hana, Taite, Mari, Hana, Suhu, and Lower Euphrates

-7. Lower Euphrates region borders Suhu, Mari, Dur-Kurigalzu (wc), Babylon, Nippur, Mat Tamit, Lower Tigris, Upper Euphrates, and Tamtu Sapliti
+6. Lower Euphrates region borders Suhu, Mari, Dur-Kurigalzu (wc), Babylon, Nippur, Upper Euphrates, and Lower Sea

-8. Upper Tigris region borders Assur, Nineveh, Arbela, Ugarsallu, Ternat, Dur-Kurigalzu (ec), and Lower Tigris
+7. Upper Tigris region borders Assur, Nineveh, Arrapha, Arbela, Ugarsallu, and Lower Tigris

-9. Lower Tigris region borders Ternat, Der, Dur-Kurigalzu (ec), Nippur, Pashime, Lower Euphrates, Upper Tigris, and Tamtu Sapliti
+8. Lower Tigris region borders Tuplias, Dur-Kurigalzu (ec), Nippur, Bashime, Upper Tigris, and Lower Sea

 Bridges Rules: